 People trying to archive their dreams, making you feel what they feel and cross your fingers for them.

 THIS is the absolute same kind of anime.
 Except Bakuman has a slightly more shounen feel to it, while Uchuu is a bit more inclined to drama.
 BUT they both have two very close man male characters who try to achieve their childhood dreams.
 They both have this empowering nd motivational feel to it and have a lot of funny and hilarious moments that bring you closer to the characters.
 Both deal with main characters competing with other characters for being the best in what they do.

 Somehow I found these two anime similar, though the themes are totally different (manga-space); however, if you like this series then you MUST watch Bakuman.
 (Whether if you liked Uchuu Kyoudai or not, I would still highly recommend Bakuman for you.)
 They have a similar style of comedy, and most importantly, they tell stories about people who work really hard in order to achieve their dreams.

 First of all, the art is extremely similar; however, I know people don't watch anime purely because of art.
 Not only are both anime extremely original, but both are extremely entertaining, with slice-of-life moments that can be both hilarious and dramatic.

 Overall, both Bakuman and Uchuu both tell the tale of normal people who decide to pursue their goals rather than wait for opportunity to come to them.

 Space themed with in-depth, believable characters.
 Interesting stories, and also very informative about space exploration.

-Same kinda of story, same art and background story....if you liked uchuu you should check out planetes
+These two series have the same kind of story, art, and background story.
+If you liked Uchuu Kyoudai, you should check out Planetes.

 Neither of these anime try to do too much in each episode; they do well in fitting meaningful storytelling into each episode without making you watch a 3-episode arc about a single character's motivations.